rudra-iitm-phd/rudra-iitm-phd.github.io/policy.md

     \end{align*}
 $$

->Note: that the reason for the spot division is because of the possibility of the probability values being greater than one (for a fixed start environment $n(x) > 1$), so we had to normalize it. $\mu_{\pi_{\theta}}$ is the on-policy distribution (the fraction of time spent in each state) under policy $\pi_\theta$.
+>Note: the reason for the spot division is because of the possibility of the probability values being greater than one (for a fixed start environment $n(x) > 1$), so we had to normalize it. $\mu_{\pi_{\theta}}$ is the on-policy distribution (the fraction of time spent in each state) under policy $\pi_\theta$.

-So, the question is are both the derivations same ? the asnwer is Yes !
+So the question is, are both the derivations of policy gradient trying to tell us the same thing ?
+The asnwer is Yes !
 With a bit of work, we can show that both these equations are infact the same

 $$
 \begin{align*}